Can You Recycle Tea Bags? Everything You Should Know! 🍵

 Meanwhile, secondary microplastics are created from the degradation of larger plastic products once they enter the environment through natural weathering processes.
 Plastics degrade slowly, often over hundreds if not thousands of years.
-This increases the probability of microplastics being ingested and incorporated into, and accumulated in, the bodies and tissues of many organisms.
+This increases the probability of microplastics ingestion and incorporation and accumulation in the bodies and tissues of many organisms.

-Microplastics, defined as small (less than 5 mm in length) pieces of any kind of plastic debris, have been found in rivers, lakes, drinking water supplies, and in bottled water.
+Microplastics, defined as small (less than 5 mm in length) pieces of any kind of plastic debris, have been found in rivers, lakes, drinking water supplies and bottled water.

 According to the World Health Organization (WHO), microplastics in drinking water do not appear to pose a health risk at current levels.
 In its first-ever report on the issue, the WHO says microplastics do not appear to pose a health risk at current levels but adds that much more research is needed.

 Importance of recycling: can you recycle tea bags?

 According to Country Living, several tea bag brands use polypropylene, a sealing plastic, to keep their tea bags from falling apart.

 The problem?
 You cannot recycle or biodegrade tea bags.

 Eventually, it will contribute to plastic pollution as not all of it can be broken down even when you put all your used tea bags in the food waste or compost heap.